thermoset vs thermoplastic

 What is Thermoplastic?

 Thermoplastics represent a class of polymers characterized by their unique chemical composition and structural properties.
 Thermoplastics can be melted and reshaped multiple times without undergoing a chemical change.
 Examples of thermoplastics include polyethylene and polypropylene.
-The molding process for thermoplastics involves heating the material to a molten state, shaping it, and then cooling it to solidify the desired form.
+The common molding process for thermoplastics involves heating the material to a molten state, shaping it, and then cooling it to solidify the desired form.

 Thermoplastic Chemical Composition